Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-Switching between walk and gliding modes is easy, and the wide range of motion makes long hikes comfortable.
+Switching between walk and ski modes is easy, and the wide range of motion makes it comfortable even on long hikes.

-As they're originally based on alpine boots, they have a forward lean angle and are not primarily designed for walking but also for gliding, so you can transfer power to the board with confidence even on hard snow.
-They do
+As expected from boots originally based on alpine boots, they have a forward lean angle and are not just geared towards walking, but also focus on skiing, so you can confidently transfer power to your skis even on hard-packed snow.

-n't accidentally switch to walk mode while skiing, and you can move when you want to climb and hold on when you want to ski, so they're very reliable.
+While skiing, they don't unexpectedly switch into walk mode, and they move when you want to climb and hold securely when you want to ski, so they are very reliable.

 Binding Review